-The District has the authority to consult with general purpose local Explanation: governments, designated organizations of elected officials of local governments, and federal land managers (FLMs) under the APCA (D.C.
-Official Code §§ 8-101.05(a)(3) and (b)(5) (2013 Repl.)), which allow the Mayor to "advise, cooperate, and enter into agreements with the governments or agencies of any state or political subdivision adjacent to the District of Columbia and any interstate or other regional agency representing these states or political subdivisions..."; and which allow for "any...action which may be necessary to carry out the mayoral duties" related to implementation of a comprehensive air pollution control program.
-The District's authority under the APCA is then delegated to DDOE under the District Department of the Environment Establishment Act of 2005 (D.C.
-Official Code § 8-151.07 (2013 Repl.)).
+Explanation: The District has the authority to consult with general purpose local governments, designated organizations of elected officials of local governments, and federal land managers (FLMs) under the APCA (D.C.
+Official Code § 8-101.05(b)(1)(C) (2013 Repl.)), which allows the Mayor to, "advise, consult, cooperate, and enter into agreements with the governments and agencies of any state or political subdivision and any interstate or other regional organization representing these states or political subdivisions..."
+The District's authority under the APCA is delegated to DOEE under the District Department of the Environment Establishment Act of 2005 (D.C.
+Official Code § 8-151.07) and Mayor's Order 2006-61 (June 14, 2006).
 In most cases, the process takes place through MWAQC according to a set of bylaws that are reviewed and adopted annually.
 More about MWAQC can be found under Element E.